 The itinerary of the trip took the team through the northern provinces of the People’s Republic of China, with stops in Shanghai, Zhengzhou, Xian, Yangling, Urumqi, Turpan, ChiangJi City, Beijing and Tianjin.

 Germplasm collected from PRC consisted of 51 watermelons, 50 cucumbers, 30 melons, 15 luffa gourds and 2 bittergourds.
 Germplasm given to PRC included 13 cucumbers, 1 luffa gourd, 26 melons and 11 watermelons.
 The fourth photograph shows the team at a research station near Shanghai.

 Accomplishments included the germplasm exchange mentioned above, but more importantly, cucurbit researchers from the two countries got acquainted with each other.
 Future opportunities for cooperative research may be the most useful accomplishment for the two countries.

-We would like to invite the cucurbit scientists from PRC to visit researchers in the US who are doing work in areas of mutual interest.
+Cucurbit scientists from PRC were invited to visit researchers in the U.S. doing work in those areas.

 The objective of the consulting tour was to assist the Sri Lanka Gherkin Exporters and Growers in producing small pickling cucumbers for export to other countries.

 Solutions were provided for disease and insect control, improved yield, and better adapted cultivars.
 The sixth photograph shows cucumbers being grown in a rice paddy.